SoftwareAG/adabas-natural-education-package/README.md

 ## [Natural programming language](http://www2.softwareag.com/corporate/products/adabas_natural/natural/default.aspx)

-It is used in application development and deployment environment known for ease of-use, cross-platform portability and developer productivity.
+Natural is used in application development and deployment environment, known for ease of-use, cross-platform portability and developer productivity.
 It is as well available for mainframe, Linux®, UNIX® and Windows® (LUW) platforms.

 ### Steps to using the virtual machine
  * Download the Virtual machine image file from the TECHcommunity website